-In order for an Investment Instruction to be processed, your Investment form must to be sent before 12h00 on each business day ("Cut Off Date") for your Investment application to be processed on the current business day and proof of payment sent to clientservices@realfin.co.za.
+In order for an Investment Instruction to be processed, your Investment form must to be sent before 12h00 on each business day ("Cut Off Date") for your Investment application to be processed on the current business day.
+Your funds need to be reflecting in our bank account before 12h00 ("Cut off") on the current business day and proof of payment sent to clientservices@realfin.co.za.
 Any funds received after the Cut Off shall be retained by the Manager in a separate account and shall be invested (together with any interest which has accrued thereon) on the next available business day.